Tweed Guide can collect you from your local hotel (dependant on numbers) or the railway station at Tweedbank which is local to the fishing.

 Jacqui Twine - Sussex, UK

-Every day January to December we help over 800 guests a year fulfill their fly fishing dreams in Scotland.
+Every day January to December we help over 800 guests a year fulfil their fly fishing dreams in Scotland.

-Waders flies equipment permits and one of our team of twelve experienced guides are provided... you just fish.
+Waders, flies, equipment, permits, and one of our team of experienced guides are provided... you just fish.

-If trout and grayling are your passion come join us in a river throughout Scotland
+If trout and grayling are your passion come join us on the river.

-At Tweed Guide we have had a company providing river fly fishing guiding for almost 20 years.
+At Tweed Guide, we have provided river fly fishing guiding for almost 20 years.
 Another guide said last year. " Tweed Guide .. you are the Daddy of guiding companies in Scotland".
 We think it was a compliment or maybe he just meant that we are mainly in our 50s and 60s!